 V. Google Maps

-VI.
+VIII.
 Rights of the persons concerned

 If your personal data is processed, you are concerned pursuant to GDPR and you have the following rights against the responsible operator: